bazad/mincore-dos/README.md

 This exploit has been confirmed to work on macOS High Sierra 10.13.1 Beta 17B25c and iOS 11.1 Beta 15B5066f.

+I reported this bug to Apple on October 3, 2017.
+Apple does not consider this a security issue.

 ### The vulnerability

 Here is the code of `mincore()` on [macOS High Sierra 10.13][mincore source]: